Melby, Norway

-Melby is a farming village in the municipality of Skaun in Trøndelag county, Norway.
+Melby is a farming village in Skaun Municipality in Trøndelag county, Norway.
 It is located in the south-central part of the municipality, about 4 km southwest of the village of Skaun and the Norwegian County Road 709 and about 7 km south of Eggkleiva.
-The town of Orkanger and it suburb of Fannrem (in the neighboring municipality) both lie about 12 km to the west.
+The town of Orkanger and it suburb of Fannrem (in the neighboring Orkland Municipality) both lie about 12 km to the west.